Voting in South Carolina

 Voting by mail is a two step process in South Carolina.

 Step 1: Request your ballot NOW.
-The deadline for your application to be received by mail is 11 days before Election Day.
+You must contact your county voter registration office to request a ballot.
+The deadline for your application to be received is 11 days before Election Day.
 An excuse is necessary in order to vote by mail.

 Step 2: Complete and return your ballot ASAP.